alli1325/alli1325/README.md

 <!--
 **alli1325/alli1325** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+# Allison Moreira :sunglasses:

+## Hi there 👋!
+Welcome to my profile!

+Here something about me:

+- 🔭 I'm looking for an internship opportunity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C# and .NET

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+I'm an student in System Analysis and Development:

+- 💜 In love with C#

+- ❤️ I'm love Javascript/Typescript too